Coronavirus And Utah: What You Need To Know

 COVID-19 In Schools

-The Utah Department of Health reported Monday there have been 38,167 cases in schools since classes resumed.
-Of those cases, 31,578 are among students.
+The Utah Department of Health reported Monday there have been 39,894 cases in schools in the 2020-21 school year.
+Of those cases, 33,053 are among students.

-The University of Utah is currently in the moderate transmission level, allowing only some in-person classes and requiring face coverings to be worn at all times in public spaces.
+The University of Utah is currently in the moderate transmission level.
 The university saw 2,457 self-reported cases during the fall semester.
-It is reporting 841 cases among students and staff during the spring semester as of May 4.
+It is reporting 888 cases among students and staff during the spring semester as of Aug.
+2.

-Utah State University reported 11 active cases of COVID-19 as of May 10, with nine of those cases on its Logan campus.
-Since March 2020, USU has seen 3,266 cases.
+Utah State University reported 29 active cases of COVID-19 as of July 29 — 25 of those are on the Logan campus.
+Since March 2020, USU has seen 3,319 cases.

 Long-term Care Facilities

-Of people living in those facilities, 712 have died and 5,108 residents have tested positive for the virus.
-In case of an outbreak at a facility, Utah’s epidemiologist said the state can use its mobile strike teams to assist.
+Of people living in those facilities, 753 have died and 5,251 residents have tested positive for the virus.

 People over the age of 65 and those with underlying health conditions are considered to be at high risk of dying from COVID-19.